Special relativity and the rod/slot paradox – III – Lorentz transformation causes inclination angles

 • In frame A the rod rests with respect to its horizontal position.
 But the rod falls vertically there with a constant velocity vrod,A = -vy.

-• In frame B the plate (and thus also the slot) are at rest (at vertical position yB = yA = 0).
+• In frame B the plate and thus also the slot are at rest (at a vertical position of yB = yA = 0).
+Frame B is co-moving with the slot.

 • Relative to frame A, frame B moves to the left with a horizontal velocity –νx.